 Dr. Edelstein was a Training Supervisor and Fellow of the Albert Ellis Institute.

-He holds a diplomate in Cognitive-Behavioral Therapy from, and is on the Board of
+He holds a diplomate in Cognitive-Behavioral Therapy from the National Association of

 Past President of the Association for Behavioral and Cognitive Therapy.
 He is a